 In 2015, in the spirit of the “evolution” of the latter Group B cars, the car underwent more modifications pertaining to adding maximum downforce.
 As such, the nose of the car was reduced by 4.1 inches similarly to the Mitsubishi Starion 4WD.
 This brought the overall length of the car 18.3 inches shorter than a regular Impreza body, which would officially put the car into the “supermini / sub-compact / B-segment” class.

-Wanting to use one of the most iconic aero package of the Group B era, the owner decided to implement features similar to the Pikes Peak version of the Audi Sport quattro S1.
+Inspired by one of the most iconic aero package of the Group B era, the owner decided to implement features similar to the Pikes Peak version of the Audi Sport quattro S1.
 That meant creating a front spoiler setup and enlarging the rear spoiler to match.
 The result is an astounding blend of old and modern styling which gives Group B a tribute in the most earnest way.

 Still not content with the current state of his build, even though the owner admits he estimates his time spent on the car at around 1500 hours so far, he plans to push the envelope farther by replacing the monocoque chassis with a custom-built spaceframe.
 Hence, turning the car into a silhouette racer quite similarly to the purpose built Group B rally legends.